As specified in the 2017 BISFed Competition Rules, the new Roll Test will be as follows:

 How to order the approved BISFed Test Kit

 The BISFed Test Kit containing one Roll Test device and one aluminium circumference testing template can be ordered from the BISFed website.
 The complete testing kit can be dismantled into a compact box for easy transporting.
-The cost of the Test Kit will be £180 plus delivery, and where applicable, value added tax.
+The cost of the Test Kit will be £180 for members and £220 for non-members, plus delivery, and where applicable, value added tax.

 The process for ordering the BISFed Test Kit is as follows: